dickymuhr/KafkaStockMarket/readme.md

 - Now the data is placed in S3 bucket, we can query it in **Amazon Athena** but first we should add its metadata to **Amazon Glue Data Catalog**

 **1. Setup The Amazon Glue Crawler**
 - This step will crawl the entire S3 file schema.
-So we can directly do query on top of it using AWS Athena.
+So we can directly do query on top of it using Amazon Athena.
 - Add new crawler
     - AWS Glue -> Data Catalog -> Crawlers -> Create crawler -> Named it -> Add data source -> Chose your S3 bucket path (with closing slash "/") ->
     - Set IAM Options (create new) -> Amazon IAM -> Roles -> Create role -> Type: AWS Service and Service: Glue -> Add *AdministratorAccess* -> Select created IAM role ->